libp2p/docs/content/concepts/nat/autonat.md

 ## Background

-While the [identify protocol][spec_identify] lets peers inform each other about their observed network addresses, however, it is possible that some of these addresses are not accessible from outside the network, as the peer may be located in a private network that is behind a [NAT](overview.md) and therefore unreachable.
+The [identify protocol][spec_identify] lets peers inform each other about their observed network addresses, however, it is possible that some of these addresses are not accessible from outside the network, as the peer may be located in a private network that (behind a NAT or a firewall).

-To allow peers to determine their position on the network and act accordingly, libp2p has implemented a protocol called AutoNAT.
+To allow peers to determine their position on the network, libp2p uses a protocol called AutoNAT.

 ## What is AutoNAT?